okiabrian123/prototype_for_resort_apps_ai_integrate/README.md

 ## Current Status

 This is a **60% complete prototype** created as a proof of concept for a freelance project bid.
-The UI components are mostly complete and functional, and significant backend functionality has been implemented, including partial AI chatbot integration.
+The UI components are complete and functional, and significant backend functionality has been implemented, including AI chatbot integration and booking data storage.

-Potential clients can experience the visual design and user flow directly in their browser.
-The backend services are partially integrated but require further configuration for full functionality.
+Potential clients can experience both the visual design and core functionality directly in their browser.
+The backend services require further configuration for full production functionality.

 ## Key Features Implemented